Tackling Invasive Species on the Almond

 The first step of the project was to survey the river to identify how severe the problem was, and to identify the source of the INNS – with a particular focus on the giant hogweed.
 The survey work began in November 2022.
 We split the river into seven sections from Buchanty to Inveralmond and walked each section of the river, keeping our eyes open for giant hogweed and American skunk cabbage.
 Where we saw it, we marked it down on a map and noted how abundant it was in that area.
 We also checked the burns running into the river in case the source plants came from them.

-An immature giant hogweed plant found on a winter survey.
+An immature giant hogweed plant found on a winter survey in 2022.

 Whilst mature giant hogweed plants are very visible, with large flowerheads in spring/summer, in the winter they can be very small and difficult to identify.
 In many cases we were able to spot old dead flower heads, where giant hogweed had seeded and died back in previous years.
 We were able to identify the source of the giant hogweed in Buchanty, and as suspected, the further down the river catchment we surveyed the more severe the infestation became.
 With surveying complete in winter, we were in a good position to begin control work in early May.